ReactiveBayes/RxInfer.jl/docs/src/manuals/delta-node.md

 For a deeper understanding of the [`Unscented`](@ref) method and its parameters, consult the package documentation.

-Given the invertibility of `tanh`, indicating its inverse function can optimize inference outcomes:
+Given the invertibility of `tanh`, indicating its inverse function can optimize the inference procedure:

 ```@example delta_node_example
 delta_meta = @meta begin